stanfordjournalism/stanford-progj-2020/docs/tech_faq.md

 ![Finder go to home](../static/finder_go_home.png)

-You show now see your home directory, which contains a number of hidden files and directories starting with a `.`.
+You should now see your home directory, which contains a number of hidden files and directories starting with a `.`.
 For this example, let's assume we want to edit a hidden configuration file for DataKit.

 Navigate to the `~/.datakit/plugins/datakit-github` folder.